peterdalle/how-scientists-lie/README.md

 ## Compile website

 Compile the book by opening `index.rmd` in RStudio and press `Build Book`.
 This will create files in a new folder called `_book`.

+An alternative way is to run `build_site.cmd` (however, check the path to the `RScript` executable).

 ## Directories

 - `_includes` contains misc files that are included when compiling the book.
+- `css ` contains style sheets for the webiste.
 - `data` contains data used in the book.
-- `images` contains images, graphics used in the book.
+- `images` contains images, graphics, and figures.
-- `video` contains video clips used in the book.
+- `videos` contains video clips used on the website.

 Edit the book contents using the RMarkdown files in the root folder.